2026 Guide: How to Choose a Flight Academy in OKC

 6. Decide whether the next rating is the right move.

-The Checklist I’d Use Before Choosing Any Flight School in OKC
+The Checklist to Use Before Choosing Any Flight School in OKC

 Before you commit: